jnixy/website/content/courses/crcj2030/assignments.md

 Your essay should be uploaded to Canvas no later than **10AM next Tuesday (2/8/22)**.
 If you want, you can write your essay in Word (or whatever you normally use), then cut/paste it into Canvas when you’re finished.

 **Do not plagiarize**.
 Please note that your submissions will be reviewed by Turnitin, a plagiarism review software.
 If you’re unsure about what constitutes plagiarism, please consult with me before you submit your essay.

+## Assignment 2: Reading Quiz

+Assignment #2 is a reading quiz I've posted to our course page on Canvas.
+It has ten multiple-choice questions drawn from the material we've covered in Chapters 5 and 6.
+It should be completed by **5PM on Sunday, March 20th**.